-My main interest is numerical simulations, primarily using Python and Mathematica.
-This is consistent throughout my last year's work in theoretical physics.
+My primary interest is numerical simulations, primarily using Python and Mathematica.
+This is consistent throughout my last year's work in physics.

 Article in journal (Refereed)